Aperiodic defects in periodic solids: Size-intensivity of the energy differences

-\end{widetext} The fixed atoms ($K'\in \rm fixed$ or $L'\in \rm fixed$) and environment atoms ($K\notin \rm frag$ or $L\notin \rm frag$) appear in the same expression: terms 3 and 4, terms 5 and 6, terms 13 and 19, and terms 14 and 20.
-This shows that $\Delta E^{\rm defect}_{\rm HF}$ does not depend on whether the ``fixed'' nuclei are included in the fragment or in the environment.
+\end{widetext} The fixed atoms ($K'\in \rm fixed$ or $L'\in \rm fixed$) and environment atoms ($K\notin \rm frag$ or $L\notin \rm frag$) appear in the same expressions: terms 3 and 4, terms 5 and 6, terms 13 and 19, and terms 14 and 20.
+This shows that $\Delta E^{\rm def}_{\rm HF}$ does not depend on whether the ``fixed'' nuclei are included in the fragment or in the environment.
 Even though an inclusion of a nucleus in a fragment does generally affect the fragments total HF energy, the energy difference will remain the same unless this nuclei has a different relative position/type in the respective systems.
 In other words the energy difference $\Delta E^{\rm frag}_{\rm HF}$ is size-intensive with respect to expansion of the nuclei set beyond the explicitly manipulated ones.

-Therefore in practical calculations, the summations over the fragment nuclei $K$ and $K'$ in eqs. (\ref{eq:defect_h}) or (\ref{eq:defect_E}) do not need to be performed over the ``fixed'' ones.
+Therefore in practical calculations, the summations over the fragment nuclei $K$ and $K'$ in eqs.
+(4) and (7) of the main text do not need to be performed over the ``fixed'' ones.

-\subsubsection{Fragment electrons}
+\subsection{Fragment electrons}

 Now let us assume that our fragment is large enough that a certain part of the fragment's localized occupied orbitals at the boundary of the fragment does not feel the presence of the defect and remain the same as in the initial bulk calculation, we will denote such orbitals as ``bulk'': $i'\in {\rm bulk}$, in contrast to the orbitals $i_A'\in {\rm frag}$ and $i_B'\in {\rm frag}$.
-Then the energy difference $\Delta E^{\rm defect}_{\rm HF}$ will take the form: \begin{widetext}
+Then the energy difference $\Delta E^{\rm def}_{\rm HF}$ will take the form: \begin{widetext}

 \end{widetext} Again $\Delta E^{\rm frag}_{\rm HF}$ becomes insensitive to inclusion of the bulk region of the fragment into environment (compare the terms 7 and 17, terms 8 and 18, terms 13 and 9, and terms 14 and 10).
-It shows that asymptotically $\Delta E^{\rm frag}_{\rm HF}$ is size-intensive with respect to expansion of the fragment.
+It shows that asymptotically $\Delta E^{\rm frag}_{\rm HF}$ is size-intensive with respect to expansion of the fragment and its value converges to the TDL.

-\subsection{3.
-Computational details: Bond dissociation in fluorographane}
+\section{Computational details: Bond dissociation in Fluorographane}

+As a test system we use a 2D graphane sheet, with a defect being a fluorine atom substituting one of the hydrogen atoms.
+We refer to this system as fluorographane.
+The aperiodic defect model of fluorographane with a possible choice of fragment is shown in Figure \ref{fig:fluorographane}.